Mysore

 Most of the city's development during modern times could be attributed to the maharajas of Mysore and the Wadiyar dynasty, who were patrons of art and culture.
-Hyder Ali and Tipu, when they were briefly in power in succession, also contributed significantly to the economic growth of the city and the kingdom by planting mulberry trees and silk in the region, and fighting four wars against the British.
+Hyder Ali and Tipu Sultan, when they were briefly in power in succession, also contributed significantly to the economic growth of the city and the kingdom by planting mulberry trees and silk in the region, and fighting four wars against the British.
 In present days, the Mysore City Corporation is responsible for the civic administration of the city.

 During the Dasara festivals, Mysore receives hundreds of thousands of tourists from around the world.
-The city is also the namesake to various art forms and culture, such as Mysore Dasara and Mysore painting; eateries such as the sweet delicacy Mysore Pak, breakfasts like Mysore Dosa and Mysore Masala Dosa; brands such as Mysore Sandal Soap, Mysore Paints; and styles and cosmetics such as Mysore Peta, a traditional silk turban, and the Mysore silk saris.
-Mysore is also known for betel leaves and its own special variety of jasmine flower fondly referred to as "Mysore Mallige".
+The city is also the namesake to various art forms and culture, such as Mysore Dasara and Mysore painting; foods such as the sweet delicacy Mysore pak; breakfasts like Mysore Dosa and Mysore Masala Dosa; brands such as Mysore Sandal Soap and Mysore Paints; and styles and cosmetics such as Mysore peta, a traditional silk turban, and the Mysore silk saris.
+Mysore is also known for betel leaves and its own special variety of jasmine flower fondly referred to as "Mysore mallige".
 Tourism is a lifeline industry for the city alongside the traditional industries.
 Mysore's intracity public transportation includes bus and intercity public transportation includes rail, bus, and air.

 Etymology

-The name Mysore is an anglicised form of Mahishūru, which means "the abode of Mahisha" in the vernacular Kannada.
-The common noun Mahisha, in Sanskrit, means buffalo; in this context, however, Mahisha refers to Mahishasura, a mythical demon who could assume the form of either a human or a buffalo, and who, according to Hindu mythology, ruled the ancient parts of Mysore Kingdom, known in Sanskrit as Mahíšhaka, centred at Mahishapura.
-He was killed by the goddess Chamundeshwari, whose temple is situated atop the Chamundi Hills, after whom it is named.
-'Mahishapura' later became Mahisūru (a name which, even now, the royal family uses), and finally came to be anglicised as Mysore by the British and Maisūru/Mysuru in the vernacular Kannada language.
+The name Mysore is an anglicised form of Mahiṣūru, which means "the abode of Mahiṣa" in the vernacular Kannada.
+The common noun Mahiṣa, in Sanskrit, means buffalo; in this context, however, Mahiṣa refers to Mahishasura, a mythical daemon who could assume the form of either a human or a buffalo, and who, according to Hindu mythology, ruled the ancient parts of Mysore Kingdom, known in Sanskrit as Mahiṣaka, centred at Mahiṣapura.
+He was killed by the goddess Chamundeshwari, whose temple is situated atop the Chamundi Hill, after whom it is named.
+'Mahishapura' later became Mahisūru (a name which, even now, the royal family uses), and finally came to be rendered as Mysore by the British and Maisūru (Mysuru) in the vernacular Kannada language.

-In December 2005, the Government of Karnataka announced its intention to change the anglicised name of the city to Mysuru.
-This was approved by the Government of India in October 2014, and Mysore was renamed, along with twelve other cities, on 1 November 2014.
+In December 2005, the Government of Karnataka announced its intention to change the English spelling of the city to Mysuru.
+This was approved by the Government of India in October 2014, and Mysore was officially renamed, along with twelve other cities, on 1 November 2014.